defra-design/design/tools-and-resources.md

 * [Google draw flow kit](https://www.beatnic.co.uk/2019/10/04/google-drawing-template-gov-flow-kit/)

-## Gov.uk Prototype kit
+## GOV.UK Prototype kit

-Use the Gov.uk Prototype kit to produce working prototypes.
+Use the GOV.UK Prototype kit to produce working prototypes.

 Use the Defra [GitHub account](https://github.com/defra-design) for version control and sharing code, to get a repo set up contact the UCD Operations team or your line manager.